 Mistake #4: Postponing back surgery for too long

 On the other hand, for certain conditions patients tend to do better if they have surgery sooner.
-For example, when there is arm or leg pain and weakness because a nerve root is pinched, it is often best to take pressure off the nerve root through surgery sooner to avoid developing nerve problems.
+For example, when there is arm or leg pain and weakness because a nerve root is pinched, known as radiculopathy, it is often best to take pressure off the nerve root through surgery sooner to avoid developing nerve problems.

-Mistake #5: Focusing on the MRI results
+Mistake #5: Focusing on imaging results

 Mistake #6: Remaining inactive